anacarlaalmeida-s/anacarlaalmeida-s/README.md

 ---
 <p>I'm a Web Developer with a degree in Pedagogy and a I love History and Music.</p>
-<p>Below are two folders where I'm putting my exercises to record my learning, one folder to Front and one to Back.
-Gradually, as I have time, I will feed them.</p>
+<p>Below are two folders where I'm putting my exercises and projects, one folder to Front and one to Back.</p>

 - 🌱 HTML, CSS, JS, React-JS, Angular, Typescript at Front-end.
 - 🌱 PostgreSQL and Node.js at Back-end.